Self-guided Sightseeing Tour #3 in Athens, Greece

 Show sight on map

-The small district of Psirri is located in the historic center of Athens and is one of the oldest neighborhoods in the city.
-It spreads around Psirri Square or Heroes Square, leading the five major roads of the district: Miaouli Street, Karaiskaki Street, Agioi Anargyroi Street, Aristophanes Street and Aeschylou Street.
+The small district of Psirri is located in the historic center of Athens and is one of the oldest districts of the city.
+It spreads around Psirri Square or Heroes' Square, to which the five important streets of the district lead: Miaouli Street, Karaiskaki Street, Agioi Anargyroi Street, Aristofanous Street and Aeschylou Street.

 Wikipedia: Ψυρή (EL)